bjssacademy/advanced-tdd/chapter04/chapter04.md

 I decided to go basic and use that first one.
 A pair of integers from 0 to 6 inclusive.
 The first one I pass in will be the row.
 The second the column.

-Let's capture all that information in the test:
+Now that we have specified the programming interface, let's document that decision in the test:

 ```golang
 package main